-The Company participates in New York Life's various tax-qualified and non-qualified defined contribution plans covering eligible U.S. employees (401(k) plans).
-The plans provide for pre-tax, after-tax and/or after-tax Roth salary reduction contributions (subject to maximums) and Company matching contributions of up to 5% of annual salary (base plus eligible incentive pay are considered).
-For the years ended December 31, 2023 and 2022, the Company's matching contributions to the employees' tax qualified and non-qualified plans totaled \$95 thousand and \$105 thousand, respectively.
+The Company participates in New York Life's tax-qualified and non-qualified defined contribution plans covering eligible U.S. employees (401(k) plans).
+The tax-qualified plan provides for pre-tax, after-tax and/or after-tax Roth salary reduction contributions (subject to maximums) and Company matching contributions of up to 5% of annual salary (base plus eligible incentive pay are considered).
+A non-qualified plan credits participant and Company matching contributions with respect to compensation in excess of the amount that may be taken into account under the tax-qualified plan, and a separate non-qualified plan provides for Company matching contributions with respect to deferred compensation.
+For the year ended December 31, 2024, there were no Company matching contributions to the employees' tax qualified and non-qualified plans.
+For the year ended December 31, 2023, the Company matching contributions to the employees' tax qualified and non-qualified plans totaled \$95 thousand.